eseidel/space_traders/packages/space_traders_api/doc/FactionsApi.md

 List Factions

-List all discovered factions in the game.
+Return a paginated list of all the factions in the game.

 ### Example
 ```dart